Dewalt-arch/pimpmyadlab/readme.md

   - Run 1 - Sets the name of the computer to Punisher, reboots
     - After the reboot, Run script again, Select Menu Option P again for Run #2

-  - Run 2 - Enter the ip address of the domain controller when prompted, join domain Marvel.local, reboots
+  - Run 2
+    - Enter the ip address of the domain controller when prompted
+    - Enter the Administrator username and password for the HYDRA-DC Login when prompted to join domain Marvel.local
+    - Reboots automatically

      - If the machine rebooted after being prompted for the Administrator Username and Password to join the domain
+       - Setup is complete!

+     - If the machine did not reboot automatically :
+       - Is the HYDRA-DC Domain Controller running and logged into as Administrator?
+       - Are all vms on NAT(vmware) or NatNetwork(virtualbox) Per course instruction?
+       - Double check that you are using the correct username and password for Administrator on Hydra-DC to join the domain
+       - Try again with correct logon credentials

 # Workstation #2 Instructions:

 - Spiderman Workstation only (Windows 10 Enterprise Client Workstation)